 Boil for five minutes, then rinse with cold water so they don’t stick together.
 Place noodles in the bowl and top with soup and chicken.

 Hot and sour flare:

-Add rice vinegar and black pepper to give the soup a new hot and sour flavor.
+Add rice vinegar and extra black pepper to give the soup a hot and sour flavor.
 The kids usually eat it as above.
-Bossman and I love the extra kick.
+ABC Dad and I love the extra kick.

 While I was searching around the internet for a temporary picture to post before I had the chance to post mine, I stumbled across this recipe: http://taiwanxifu.com/2012/09/07/recipe-sesame-chicken This is way more work and the way my mom originally showed me how to make it.
-Consider it the “sloppy poppy” method or the “quick and easy” way – it tasted close enough to the original recipe that I stick to it.
+Consider my version the quick and easy way – it tasted good enough compared to the original recipe that I stick to it.